 You’re now directing A $ingapore Carol?
 What’s next when you’re done with that project?

 I’m preparing for my big concert — a one-man show — next year.
 I’m celebrating my 50th birthday next year, so it’s HL50!
 At the moment, it’s tentatively called Hossan-ah: It’s Been A Leong Time.
 I am currently actively looking for people to join me on this romp next year.

 Hossan Leong turns 50.
 Are you mentally prepared for that milestone?

 I don’t think that’s going to be a difference.
 Your body kinda breaks down once you hit 45 (laughs).
 So I know it’s downhill all the way, but at least my mind is happy (laughs).

 The interview has been edited and condensed.

-Grisse airs Sun, HBO (StarHub Ch 601), 10pm.
-It’s also streaming on HBO Go.
+Grisse airs Sun, HBO (StarHub Ch 601), 9pm.
+It’s also on HBO On Demand and HBO Go.
 Catch A $ingapore Carol at Victoria Theatre, Nov 23-Dec 15; tix from Sistic.
 We The Citizens premieres Nov 29 on Toggle.